PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 ### *Week 7*

-- Replace existing api layer with the guidance of the mentors
+- In this, week I will replace existing api layer from self service fineract to Open Banking
+- We can take reference from the [Open Banking App](https://github.com/openMF/open-banking-app) while implementing it in our project
+- I will be communicating with the mentors and taking their valuable inputs especially when dealing with the endpoints that we have to hit

 ### *Week 8 and Rest of Phase 1*